 Quality/Safety/Patient Experience implications There are no specific quality and safety implications related to the activity outined in this report.
-Related Health and Care Effective Care standard(s) If more than one Healthcare Standard applies please list below: Equality impact assessment completed Yes The Policy / Strategy has been reviewed and approved by the EQIA team on the 20/05/2021.
-Legal implications / impact There are no specific legal implications related to the activity outlined in this report.
-Resource (Capital/Revenue £/Workforce) implications / Impact There is no direct impact on resources as a result of the activity outlined in this report. • Link to Strategic Well-being Objectives Provide high quality, evidence based, and accessible care
+Effective Care Related Health and Care standard(s) If more than one Healthcare Standard applies please list below: No (Include further detail below) Equality impact assessment completed Awaiting EQIA review.
+No issues have been identified, but if any adverse issues are raised this will be reported back to the Committee Legal implications / impact There are no specific legal implications related to the activity outlined in this report.
+Resource (Capital/Revenue £/Workforce) implications / Impact There is no direct impact on resources as a result of the activity outlined in this report.
+Link to Strategic Well-being Objectives Provide high quality, evidence based, and accessible care